-- surveys, taken by 13,000 out of the 25,000 Solvay employees - 75 hours of individual interviews - 288 listening sessions convening 3000 people - 25 leadership dialogues.
+- 75 hours of individual interviews

+- 288 listening sessions convening 3000 people

+- 25 leadership dialogues.

 This extraordinary effort came with a shift in the sustainability approach endorsed by Solvay.
 The traditional approach used to assess whether Solvay's products represented a problem from an environmental or social perspective.